-Rush University is situated in a medical center environment and professional attire is required as we believe it engenders trust and demonstrates professionalism.
-All members of the Department of Occupational Therapy, including students, staff, faculty, and volunteers are expected to dress in safe, functional, modest attire which reflects professionalism.
+RUSH University is in a medical center environment, and professional attire is required, as /\0 believe it engenders trust and demonstrates professionalism.
+All members of the Department of Occupational Therapy, including students, staff, faculty, and volunteers, are expected to dress in safe and functional attire that reflects professionalism.
 No jeans are allowed.
-Identification badges must always be displayed when in the University and Medical Center.
-Certain situations and environments may allow for more casual attire depending on the nature of activity in which students will be engaged.
-Students are required to purchase Caribbean blue scrubs for completion of assignments in the Medical Center and no open toed shoes are allowed.
-On clinical placements outside of Rush, students will be required to follow each site's dress code.
+Identification badges must always be displayed at the University and Medical Center.
+Certain situations and environments may allow for more casual attire depending on the nature of the activity in which students will be engaged.
+Students must purchase Caribbean blue scrubs for completion of assignments in the Medical Center and no open-toed shoes are allowed.
+On clinical placements outside of RUSH, students must follow each site's dress code.